-All grant funding in FY2016 must be spent by June 30, 2016.
-All grant funding in FY2017 must be spent by June 30, 2017.
+All grant funding in FY2016 must be obligated by the state by June 30, 2016.
+All grant funding in FY2017 must be obligated by the state by June 30, 2017.
+Awardees have two years to spend awarded funding from the award date.
+Any unspent funds after two years must be returned to the State.
 Projects must demonstrate sustainability beyond the initial reporting period.
 By submission of the grant application and acceptance of the award, the grantee is certifying its intention to continue and sustain the program beyond the initial grant implementation award.
 There is no expectation of funding beyond awarded grant funds.